Board Detail Level

 Lesson: Working at board detail level

-Summary: Working at the board detail level provides the capabilities to add the kinds of effects that create unique, interesting, and specific designs for your use.
+In your cabinet design details are important.
+Working at the board detail level provides the capabilities to add the kinds of effects that create unique, interesting, and specific designs for your use.
 For example at the board detail level you can take a piece of wood and put a 45° miter on both ends.
 Then you can cut a cove from the front of that board making it into a cold molding you might install that the top of the cabinet.
 Repeating the process two more times of allows you to wrap that cove molding around both sides in the front of your design.
 Other types of detail are joinery and holes.
 This lesson will show you how to apply all of these features to your design.

 |Lesson: Board details – tools and processes|